loellelam/loellelam.github.io/projects/huffman.md

 <img class="img-fluid" src="../img/vacay/vacay-home-page.png">

-this huffman coding project was for my ICS 211 class. the main purpose was to get familiar with huffman trees and use them to compress a file. the other objective was to learn how to read and write to files in java.
+This Huffman coding project was undertaken as part of my coursework in ICS 211.
+Its primary aim was to foster a comprehensive understanding of Huffman trees and their application in file compression.
+An additional objective was to gain proficiency in file input and output operations in the Java programming language.

-i implemented a Huffman tree which allows encoding and decoding using the tree.
-The tree is the key to encoding and decoding as it's structured so that fewer bits are required to represent high frequency characters.  my text file gets encoded into a bit string.
+In the course of this project, I successfully implemented a Huffman tree, which is key to encoding and decoding.
+The tree is structured such that fewer bits are required to represent high-frequency characters, thus optimizing compression efficiency.

-gets compressed into a bit string.

-Huffman decoding takes the same Huffman tree as was used for encoding, and a bit string containing the encoding, and reproduces the original text by traversing the tree to the left for every zero bit and to the right for every one bit.
+During encoding, the text file is transformed into a concise bit string representation.
+Subsequently, Huffman decoding utilizes the same Huffman tree employed in encoding, along with the encoded bit string, to reconstruct the original text.
+This process involves left traversal for zero bits and right traversal for one bits.

-i tested my compression algorithm and it turned the original file was 933 bytes into the compressed file is 494 bytes.
+I validated the effectiveness of the compression algorithm on one file.
+The original text was 933 bytes and my algorithm reduced the file size down to 494 bytes.
+Success!

 View the full project on my [GitHub](https://github.com/loellelam/Huffman-Coding).